UPCOMING INFORMATIONAL MEETINGS

 PATH TO BECOMING AN OCCUPATIONAL THERAPIST

 Upon successful completion of the prerequisites, baccalaureate and master’s level required courses, and electives, the student will have fulfilled the educational requirements for entry into the profession.
 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Address for NBCOT: 800 S. Frederick Ave., Suite 200, Gaithersburg, MD 20877-1450.
 Phone: (301)990-7979.
 After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
 In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT Certification Examination or attain state licensure.
+A felony conviction may adversely affect an individual’s eligibility for certification as an occupational therapist.
+Individuals with a felony conviction are urged to immediately contact the National Board for Certification in Occupational Therapy (NBCOT) for regulations regarding your specific circumstance, and procedures to follow to determine your eligibility to practice.
+All requests for early determination of practice eligibility are held in strictest confidence by the NBCOT..

 Go to the Top